 Be respectful and polite.
-This can be a challenge if your parent is feeling especially negative or has missed out on something that he or she promised you they would do.
-Try taking a deep breath and remember that Depression is making them act this way and you don't have to join the negativity.
+This can be a challenge if your parent's symptoms are especially bad or your parent has missed out on something that he or she promised you they would do.
+Try taking a deep breath and remember that Schizophrenia is making him or her act this way and you don't have to join in.